-The ABA assigns one staff member to each sanctioned race to serve as TD.
+The ABA normally assigns one staff member to each sanctioned race to serve as TD.
 Expenses of the TD are covered by the ABA.
+In the event that an ABA staff member is not available the ABA will assign a Commissaire to fill the role of TD/Race Secretary.

 Responsibilities of the TD include, but are not limited to: